 I come from a background of working both in the non-profit sector and in business, and for the past ten years, have been a touring singer/songwriter.
 While I am still actively making music, over the last several years I've experienced a shift in my approach to life and how I see myself and the world around me.

 A few years ago I began my journey into the practice of mindfulness and was very (pleasantly) surprised with what I found.
 I am continuing to learn and grow in that practice daily and have had the benefit of completing Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) courses at Vanderbilt's Osher Center.
-I am currently in the Center's Professional Development for Mindfulness Facilitation (PDMF) program to understand more about how I might be able to help others experience the benefits of mindfulness, and am currently assistant teaching the MBSR classes at Osher and leading mindfulness meditations for Osher’s Mindful Mondays and Wild Heart Meditation Center’s Mindfulness Practice Session.
+I recently completed Osher Center's Professional Development for Mindfulness Facilitation (PDMF) program to understand more about how I might be able to help others experience the benefits of mindfulness, and am currently assistant teaching the MBSR classes at Osher and leading mindfulness meditations for Osher’s Mindful Mondays and Wild Heart Meditation Center’s Mindfulness Practice Session.